M4SK5/GenArtNFT/README.md

 # GenArtNFT
-Smart contract and generation script for a full ERC-721 Generative Art NFT collection.
+Smart contract and generation scripts for a complete ERC-721 Generative Art NFT collection.
 It allows combining image elements with multiple combinations to create the complete images and accompanying metadata in json format.
 Includes -

 ## Contents
-1. Python scripts to combine collection image parts and generate json metadata for a full collection.
+1. nftgen.py - Python script to combine collection image parts and generate json metadata for a full collection.
-2. Python shuffle script to randomize collection order while maintaining correct id and metadata.
+2. shuffle.py - Python script to randomize collection order while maintaining correct id and metadata.
-3. Solidity contract for a ERC-721
+3. M4sk5Minter.sol - Solidity contract for an enumerable ERC-721 compatible NFT collection.

 ## Contract Overview